 You can get a lot of my ideas about language learning and teaching by reading the blog.
 You'll see that, on the teaching side, I especially like repeatable activities and interactions that provide a lot of language-learning payoff with little or no prep.
 On the learning side, I'm really into habits and hacks that make it easier for normal people with normal schedules to live in a language.
 I’d love for you to leave a comment on a post or drop me a note!

 If everyone taught language like Justin Slocum Bailey, we would have a world of self-directed polyglots.

-~Evan Gardner, language revitalization innovator and activist; inventor and president of Where Are Your Keys
+~Evan Gardner, language revitalization innovator and activist; inventor of Where Are Your Keys